DoctorTone/DoctorTone/README.md

 I've been quite busy 😁!

+I'm currently using the following languages/frameworks:

+- Javascript
+- React
+- Three.js
+- React-three-fiber
+- Node.js
+- Unity
+- HTML
+- CSS (and related frameworks)
+- I have a knowledge of MySQL and NoSQL
+- I have utilised Lightsail in AWS for backend projects.

 I'm always open to new work opportunities, please get in touch if you would like to talk about a new project.

 Tony. 👍